Learn / Sound Healing for Addiction and Mental Health Recovery

 It’s important that sound healing be used in combination with other modalities.
 Simply enrolling in music lessons, or going to a weekly gong bath, is not likely to heal a serious substance use disorder.
 However, it is a powerful way to supplement talk therapy, group therapy, and medical care.
 Like any other experiential therapy, sound healing engages different parts of your brain, and so lets you consider your emotions from a new perspective.

 The growing popularity of sound therapy is likely related to the current cultural focus on mindfulness.
-As trendy as they might sound, mindfulness techniques—including sound healing—are extremely powerful.
-These strategies can be helpful from people with all walks of life, whether or not they have mental health diagnoses such as substance use disorders.
+As trendy as they might sound, mindfulness techniques—including sound healing—are potent.
+These strategies can be helpful for people from all walks of life, whether or not they have mental health diagnoses such as substance use disorders.

 Body awareness is one essential component of any mindfulness practice.
 By engaging the five senses, you can center yourself in your body and connect with your physical experience of your own emotions.
 Focusing on sound is one way to ground yourself in the present moment, accept the present moment, and decide how you’d like to move forward.

-If you’re ready to take the first step on your journey towards healing, browse our list of luxury rehab facilities to see therapies offered, take a virtual tour, and more.
+If you’re ready to take the first step on your journey toward healing, browse our list of luxury rehabs offering sound therapy to read reviews, take a virtual tour, and more.